C-3PK/offline-gaming-db/PS4_2015_Star-Wars-Battlefront.md

 __Download required:__ No
 ___
 ### Installation
 The game can be launched nearly immediately after inserting the disc.
 Once the game loads, player is only able to play one gamemode as Darth Vader on Hoth.
-During that time, the rest of the game is being installed to the disc.
+During that time, the rest of the game is being installed to the hard drive.
 At first it can be a bit misleading since there is no information about the progress of the installation (no percentage or progression bar visible).
 After a while, the game will eventually install and the player will be prompted to press the option button to start the full version of the game.
 The installation can take a long time, depending on the PS4 model and the storage installed in it (around 30 min on my system)
 ___
 ### Gaming Experience/Functionality
 The game is fully playable with three offline modes (TRAINING/BATTLES/SURVIVAL) available.
 The single-player/coop/versus modes all work as expected.
 No major game breaking bugs discovered.